eulynnes/2048game/README.md

-# 2048game
+# 2048game Instructions :DD
-lynette christhalia yavril
+# use WASD to move.. hehehe